 If you have a large crop of rosemary to harvest, or a bush that needs pruning, you will want to know how to dry rosemary to preserve it for future use.
-This article covers all you need to know about drying rosemary, from the best techniques and common mistakes.
+This article covers all you need to know about drying rosemary, from the best techniques to common mistakes.

 This post may contain affiliate links.
 You can read my affiliate policy here.